How to watch the MAPS comet cross the sky in April: When and where to see the C/2026 A1 in the U.S.

 It’s proximity to the Sun as it flies around it may turn it into the next “Great Comet” for us to observe.
 But it must first survive its close encounter with the Sun.

-The massive ball of ice, dust, and gas, which is calculated to be roughly 1.5 miles across (2.4 kilometers), could easily be torn apart before heading back out to the outer Solar System.
+The massive ball of ice, dust, and gas, which was initially calculated to be roughly 1.5 miles across (2.4 kilometers), but recent measurements put it at just a sixth that size, could easily be torn apart before heading back out to the outer Solar System.
 That’s because it will experience gravitation pressure as it reaches a speed of over 2 million mph, notes Live Science, not to mention “high temperatures, and a hefty dose of solar radiation.”

 So stay tuned.
 C/2026 A1 (MAPS) is expected to make its closest approach to the Sun around 4 April, 2026.